 A giant, gooey chocolate chip pumpkin pizookie.

-Emily (my roommate) and I invited a bunch of friends over for a housewarming party Saturday night, and I wanted to christen the new oven in style.
-So I figured it was a great time to test out an idea I’d been meaning to try for a few months: pumpkin deep-dish cookie pie–with lots of chocolate chips–reminiscent of the Pizookies they sell at the chain restaurant, BJ’s Brewhouse (if BJ’s made a pumpkin version, which they sadly don’t).
+My roommate, Emily, and I invited a bunch of friends over for a housewarming party Saturday night, and I wanted to christen the new oven in style.
+So I figured it was a great time to test out an idea I’d been meaning to try for a few months: a pumpkin deep dish cookie pie–with lots of chocolate chips–reminiscent of the Pizookies they sell at the chain restaurant, BJ’s Brewhouse (if BJ’s made a pumpkin version, which they sadly don’t).

-To say it was a huge success would be an understatement!
+To say this pumpkin pizookie was a huge success would be an understatement!
 More than one person at the party said it was the best pie he or she had ever eaten, and I think every single crumb was gone just ten minutes after I served the pie!
 Seriously, do not worry about serving the following recipe to a crowd of “non-healthy” eaters.
 They will devour this healthier chocolate chip pie like there is no tomorrow.

-If you’re still unsure, read the 1000+ positive comments on this post.
+If you’re still unsure, read the over 1000 positive comments on this post.

 You’ll find a similar number of positive comments and rave reviews if you look at my white bean blondie and Healthy Cookie Dough Dip posts.

 I know it seems weird, but these bean desserts are actually HUGE crowd pleasers.